 habitat and sightings for numerous endangered species.

-The Report into the Draft Corridor contains further detail on how feedback from the community has been considered in the route refinement process.
+The Report into the Draft Corridor, and the Preferred Easement Report, contain further detail on how feedback from the community has been considered in the route refinement process.

 The TCV website transmissionvictoria.com.au is the primary go-to place to find up-to-date information.
 Fact Sheets and FAQs are a good source of information and can be found on the website, covering issues such as: